 Actions of the Board on remand are not subject to further appeal, unless the decision is to maintain the adverse action on new grounds that have not previously been appealed.
-At the time the institution is notified of the final action after appeal, it is also advised as to its obligations to inform residents in the program and applicants to the program of the action taken.
+At the time the institution is notified of the final action after appeal, it is also advised as to its obligation to inform students in the program and prospective students/applicants to the program of the action taken within 7 business days of notification by CCNE.
 CCNE also is obliged to inform other parties of adverse actions.
-These other parties include the state agencies, institutional and other appropriate accrediting agencies, and the public.
+These other parties include the U.S Department of Education, state and federal agencies, institutional and other appropriate accrediting agencies, and the public.